Heizmann/StudentProjects/README.md

   * One reason is that the formulas that our algorithm constructs are unnecessarily complicated.
 We address this problem via a formula simplification (see T13).
   * Another reason is that the sets of states that our algorithm constructs are unnecessarily small.
 E.g., we might get the invariant `y>=5 ∧ x==7` although the invariant `x>=7` is sufficient.
 * In this project we will use different algorithms that address the second problem above.

+### Topic T17: Bitvector optimizations
+A bitvector is a sequence of zeros and ones.
+We use bitvectors to represent values of variables in computer programs.
+We use the [SMT theory of bitvectors](https://microsoft.github.io/z3guide/docs/theories/Bitvectors) for our reasoning.
+In practise, we often have unneccesarily complicated formulas that can be simplified.
+In this project we will implement rewrite rules that simplify formulas over bitvectors.
+E.g., the *bitwise and* of any variable and the 00000000 bitvector is always zero.
+E.g., the *bitwise and* with the 00000001 bitvector is equivalent to the *modulo by 2* operation.

 -----